Russia's Lavrov heckled as Syria talks in Sochi crumble

 Organizers of the summit had hoped the talks would lead to a new draft constitution for Syria and bring an end to sanctions imposed on the state.

+A final statement said the Syrian National Dialogue Congress "affirmed respect and full commitment to the sovereignty, independence and territorial integrity of Syria," according to the state-run Syrian Arab News Agency.

+"The State is committed to national unity, social peace and comprehensive and balanced development with fair representation at the local administration level," the statement said.
+"Boosting the work of governmental and public institutions, protecting the infrastructure of private properties and society, and providing public services to all citizens in accordance with the high standards of management and gender equality."

-Russia is the most powerful ally of Syrian President Bashar al-Assad and his government.
+Russia is the most powerful ally of President Bashar al-Assad and his government.
 Along with Turkey and Iran, it is pursuing its own peace process for Syria while the UN backs a separate plan.

-Russia has faced questions over its role as peacemaker, and Western countries, including the US, France and Britain, have all boycotted the Russian-brokered talks and back the UN plan.
+Russia has faced questions over its role as peacemaker.
+Western countries, including the US, France and Britain, have all boycotted the Russian-brokered talks and back the UN plan.

 In a statement released Sunday, Nasser Al Hariri, who represents a separate umbrella group of Syrian political opponents as well as opposition fighters, said the High Negotiation Committee would not attend, instead maintaining a commitment to the UN-backed process.